 Many homeschoolers feel under qualified in the art department.
 And with so many other subject areas and resources to buy, not many have the funds available to pour into a pre-packaged curriculum or private art classes for their children.
-So what is the average, non artistic homeschool mom to do?
+So what is the average, non-artistic homeschool mom to do?

 This post contains affiliate links.
 Please see my disclosure statement for details.

 If you are interested in using free, online resources for art in your homeschool, I’ve put together a list of our Top 5 Websites for Homeschool Art.
-Included there are tutorials using different medium, as well as sites that provide lesson plans for Art Appreciation.
+Included there are tutorials using various medium, as well as sites that provide lesson plans for Art Appreciation.

 Another option that has long appealed to me is the practice of picture study.
-Picture study is a simple way to enjoy art with children of all ages, and involves showing your children a work of art, allowing them time to inspect and enjoy it, and then removing the picture and have them narrate, or tell back, what they remember about it.
+Picture study is a simple way to enjoy art with children of all ages and involves showing your children a work of art, allowing them time to inspect and enjoy it, and then removing the picture and have them narrate, or tell back, what they remember about it.

 I had been intending to begin picture study with my children for some time now, but even with its simplicity, I still found it a bit overwhelming.
 Since I have had absolutely no experience, training, or exposure to the arts in my own education, I didn’t even know where to begin in choosing the art and artists to study!
 I did find some wonderful resources with selections, but I would still need to hunt down either in books or online, the prints of the paintings to use, and then have them printed.